clg-admin/JAM-LTS/docs/_build/html/_sources/3_waste/2_escenarios.rst.txt

 The actions modeled in the LTS scenario are:

+**Waste management**
-  • 50% reduction of organic matter in landfills relative to 2020 levels, achieved through centralized composting near landfills.
-This requires households to separate organic and inorganic waste, with separate collection systems, and compost to be made available to potential users.
+  •	50% reduction of organic matter in landfills relative to 2020 levels via composting

+**Reduce the adverse impacts of waste on the environment and public safety**
-  • Recycling of 50% of domestic wastewater by 2035, supporting environmental protection and public health.
+  •	By 2035, 50% of domestic wastewater will be recycled
   •	Sanitary landfills deployed, and controlled landfills closed, enabling effective composting operations.

-  • Additional actions, such as waste-to-energy projects and solid waste management regulations, are identified as qualitative policy levers and need more data for quantification and modeling.